TILE SETTER (Ceramic, Hard Tile, Stone) Job Description

 The construction industry has been thriving the last several years in Hawaii.
 The forecast remains extremely bright for the industry and there is a need for an increase in high-skilled craftspeople in the workforce to meet the high growing needs of the marketplace.

 Marble Travertine Ceramic Mosaic Tile (glazed and unglazed)

 They are used in many various ways such as in mosaics, paving, molding, murals, trims, walls, floors, countertops, bathtubs, swimming pools, borders, decorative design, swimming pools and decks.

-By working with a licensed tile contractor, you receive the benefits that non-union companies are not able to provide such as:
+By working with a licensed tile contractor, you receive the benefits that non-union companies may not able to provide such as: